wturchetta22/Sampling-1-/README.md

 ### Evaluating samples / calculating D-statistics

-1. Run `Calculate All Statistics.ipynb`, note this may take a very long time - would recommend not doing this as there are some caveats within it, but would recommend looking into '.ipynb' checkpoints folder for detailed descriptions on the code and how everything was calculated/works.
+1. Run `Calculate All Statistics.ipynb`, note this takes a very long time to run as it does all 80 (5 samples x 4 sample sizes x 4 algorithms) runs at once
-2. Also see report for discussion and results.
+2. Code for specific sampling algorithms is contained within the `.ipynb_checkpoints` folder, however, and there are descriptions and examples therein on how everything was calculated/works.

+### Final Report

+1. See `Report.ipynb`, note results were saved in `Final_Stats.csv` and then imported and manipulated in the Report notebook